thhdragon/ff5m/README.md

 If the mod encounters issues or you simply prefer to use the stock firmware, you can easily switch back without any complex procedures.
 Additionally, the mod includes a **dual-boot** feature as a failsafe measure.
 This ensures that you can restore full functionality even if any part of the mod does not work as intended.

+> [!CAUTION]
+> *After mod installation or uninstallation, always run all calibrations, as the mod can affect certain parameters, invalidating previous calibration settings.*
+> *Printing without recalibration may damage the printer, the bed surface, or negatively impact print quality.*
+> *Proceed at your own risk!*

 ### Prerequisites
 - A USB flash drive formatted to FAT32.